UniversalDependencies/docs/ext-format.md

 points to a tree node or a multi-word token.

-In the CoNLL-U Plus file, the reference appears in a sentence-level attribute called `source_sent_id`, where the id string contains three parts discussed above: release id, file path and sentence id.
-These three parts are separated by spaces, not slashes, because the release id itself contains slashes.
+In the CoNLL-U Plus file, the reference appears in a sentence-level attribute called `source_sent_id`, where the id string contains a source format specifier, followed by three of the reference parts discussed above: release id, file path and sentence id.
+The format specifier is a single word consisting of lowercase English letters.
+As long as we are referring to a CoNLL-U file, the format specifier is always “conllu”.
+This allows us to distinguish references to source corpora that are not saved in CoNLL-U; nevertheless, we do not define the other formats here and whoever uses them must also document them.

+These four parts are separated by spaces, not slashes, because the release id itself contains slashes.

 The `source_sent_id` attribute is optional and may be omitted if the file belongs